National Defence Council (Spain): Background

-Negrin returned to Spain on 10 February 1939 and met Segismundo Casado two days later.
+Negrín returned to Spain on 10 February 1939 and met Segismundo Casado two days later.
 Casado reported that with the loss of Catalonia, production of war material had dropped by 50%.
 There was an alarming shortage of raw materials.
 He said that "Under the circumstances we cannot produce the indispensable minimum for continuing the struggle."
 By contrast, the enemy had "high morale of victory ...
 In such conditions, the fall of Madrid is inevitable causing enormous loss of lives, which will be sacrificed in vain."
 Negrin agreed that the situation was extremely grave, but said "circumstances demand that we continue fighting."
-Cipriano Mera, commander of the IV Army Corps of the Center, was also convinced that the Republicans would be defeated.
+Cipriano Mera, commander of the IV Army Corps of the center, was also convinced that the Republicans would be defeated.
 When President Negrín refused to surrender to Francisco Franco, Mera decided to support Casado and Besteiro in their coup.

 On 2 March 1939 the Ministry of Defense decreed a major set of changes to the military command.
 Miaja was moved from Commander in Chief of Land Forces to the symbolic Inspector General of Air, Sea and Land Forces.
 Various communists were promoted and assigned to important positions of command, while opponents of communists were moved to insignificant posts.
 Enemies of Negrín would use the decree as evidence that he was preparing a communist coup.
 Others deny this and say that it would have been against Stalin's policies at the time.

 In the event it was the trigger for Casado claimed was a preemptive coup.
 There had however been months of preparation by Casado before that, including negotiations by Casado with supporters of Franco.
 On 4 March 1939 there was a meeting in Casado's residence between Casado, Cipriano Mera and his chief of staff Antonio Verardini, and the CNT central zone defense committee leaders Eduardo Val and Manuel Salgado Moreira.
 They were told that the communists were planning a coup for 6–7 March, so had to act fast.
 At this meeting they decided on the names of most of the men who would form the Council of National Defense.